microsoft/CSPTASM/Guides/Configure.md

     ![](images/PCConfigNativeAppID.jpg)

 8. In TASM Configuration window, provide the **Username** and **Password**.
 The user must have the Admin Agent role assigned in Partner Center.
-You can follow the steps for creating a user with Admin Agent role assigned.
+You can follow the [Steps for creating a user with Admin Agent role assigned][3].

     ![](images/PCConfigUserCreds.jpg)